Ziinc/promptlee/docs/docs/security-and-trust.md

 ### What is `tznc.net`?

-It is domain which is used by the developer of PromptPro ([Ziinc](https://github.com/Ziinc)) to host his side projects.
+It is the domain which is used by the developer of PromptPro ([Ziinc](https://github.com/Ziinc)) to host his side projects.